Affiliate links on Android Authority may earn us a commission. Learn more.

 Generally, I think Fitbit’s stress tracking efforts are interesting and will be more than fine for most people.
 After all, the overall stress score has been accurate.
 I just think the EDA implementation needs some refining.

-At a time when getting sick could be a very bad thing, I’m sure a lot of people will be happy to hear that the Fitbit Sense also has a new skin temperature sensor to catch early signs of illness.
+The Fitbit Sense also has a skin temperature sensor to catch early signs of illness.
 The sensor records the temperature of your skin at night, compares it to your personal baseline, and shows you trends over time.
 The graph in the Fitbit app is simple and easy to read.
 None of my readings ever went outside my target range throughout the Fitbit Sense review period.

 It’s easy to see the value of this sensor.
 You wake up feeling a little off, check your Fitbit app, and it turns out you were burning up overnight.
-I have no doubt this type of sensor will be a mainstay on Fitbit devices going forward, and I hope others adopt it too.
+We’ve seen other companies adopt this sensor since the Sense launched, including the latest Galaxy Watch series and Apple Watch Series 8.

 Skin temperature sensors will hopefully be a mainstay on Fitbit devices going forward.

 Like Fitbit smartwatches before it, the Sense will measure your blood oxygen levels with its SpO2 sensor.
 It’ll track your levels overnight and show you an oxygen variation graph in the morning with its findings.
 You’ll be able to see any high variations (or breathing disturbances) you experienced during the night, potentially warning you of more serious health conditions.
-However, the Sense’s SpO2 sensor is not medically validated, so it’s unable to categorize any of these disturbances as sleep apnea.
+However, the Sense’s SpO2 sensor is not medically validated, so it cannot categorize any of these disturbances as sleep apnea.

 Sleep tracking continues to be a strong suit for the wearables company.
 As with other Fitbits, the Sense will track your light, deep, and REM sleep, and give you an overall score from 1-100 based on your heart rate, sleep stages, and time awake.
 Fitbit’s sleep score has always been quite accurate for me.
 Throughout the Fitbit Sense review period, I never noticed any major slip-ups with sleep tracking and it compared well against another favorite sleep tracker of mine, the ScanWatch.

-The Fitbit Sense has a new heart rate sensor.
-It’s using Fitbit’s new PurePulse 2.0 technology with an updated algorithm, which should provide more accurate numbers across the board.
+The Fitbit Sense also boasts an upgraded heart rate sensor compared to previously-released Fitbits.
+It uses Fitbit’s PurePulse 2.0 technology with an updated algorithm, which should provide more accurate numbers across the board.
 To test this, I went for a five-mile interval run with the Fitbit Sense, Fenix 6 Pro, and Wahoo Tickr X chest strap.
 See the screenshot below for the results.

 The Fenix 6 Pro and Fitbit Sense both took a few minutes to start leveling out.
 After that, things remained pretty steady between all three devices.
 Notably, the Sense was a little slow to pick up on a few heart rate peaks in the first 20 minutes or so of the run.
-It also remained consistently higher than the Fenix 6 Pro and Tickr X by about 3-4bpm.
-You’ll also notice that it never got down to the same low 110bpm valley like the other devices did at the ~37-minute mark.
+It also remained consistently higher than the Fenix 6 Pro and Tickr X by about 3-4 bpm.
+You’ll also notice that it never got down to the same low 110 bpm valley as the other devices did at the ~37-minute mark.

 For general use, I think the Sense does just fine, comparatively.
 It was able to pick up on the stark changes in heart rate for the most part, even if it didn’t match down to the beat.
 This was a particularly high-intensity interval run, though.
 The Sense was most accurate between the 150-165 mark; anything higher than that and the Sense started to lose its footing.

 As per usual, I didn’t notice any issues with the Sense’s 24/7 heart rate readings.
-It’ll also display your target heart rate zones during activity just like the Charge 4.
+It’ll also display your target heart rate zones during activity just like other Fitbit trackers.
 As I said in my Charge 4 review, receiving a buzz every time you change heart rate zones can be distracting.
 I turned these vibrations off right after my first run with the Sense.

 In problem areas, like right before the bridge on Auburn St., the Sense was able to stick to nearly the exact route, while the Fenix 6 Pro showed me running into the road (I didn’t).
 Both devices were a tad wonky under the bridge.
 Then in the residential part of the run, the Sense followed my running path despite the heavy tree coverage.
 The Fenix 6 Pro, well, just look at the map…

 I’ve run five times with the Fitbit Sense and each time it’s taken a few minutes to lock onto a GPS signal.
-This usually gets better the more you use a device.
-At least, I hope it will improve in this case.
+Thankfully, GPS connection time goes faster and faster the more you use it, so you only are stuck waiting for a connection the first 10 or so times.
+After that, connections usually take less than 30 seconds.

-Fitbit introduced heart rate zone heatmaps in the Fitbit app a few months ago.
-They’re wonderful.
+Fitbit introduced heart rate zone heatmaps in the Fitbit app a few years ago, but it’s worth reiterating how wonderful they are.
 On Fitbits with GPS, you’ll get a heatmap of your outdoor route showing your heart rate zones.
 The Fitbit Sense also supports over 20 goal-based exercise modes and automatic activity recognition for the most popular sport profiles.

 Menstrual cycle tracking is available on the Sense too, allowing you to track your period cycle, symptoms, and more.
 I was not able to test this feature out, though we have a detailed guide explaining how it works.